-Held Friday afternoons in Turing Auditorium, TGIF Clinics are informal, interactive clinics on computer-related topics of interest to the Stanford community.
+Held Friday afternoons in Turing Auditorium, TGIF Clinics are informal, interactive sessions on computer-related topics of interest to the Stanford community.
+Although intended for power users, Expert Partners, and those with IT responsibilities, these sessions are open to everyone.
 Questions from attendees are strongly encouraged.
 These drop-in sessions are led by knowledgeable ITSS staff.

-The success of these clinics depends on you!
+The success of these sessions depends on you!

-Each clinic will be on a different topic.
-Clinic topics will be announced about a week in advance through various distribution lists, our Web page, and especially the TGIF-L Mailing List.*
+Each session will be on a different topic.
+Topics will be announced about a week in advance through various distribution lists, our Web page, and especially the TGIF-L Mailing List.*

 Return to Top of Page

 Because we are presenting emerging technical topics, please feel free to contact the TGIF coordinator with any questions, comments, suggestions or concerns.
 Call Phyllis Olrich at x5-1541 or send email to firstname.lastname@example.org.